-- Two monists:

-- Thomas Hobbes

-- Baruch (Benedict) Spinoza.

-- Monism is motivated largely by the dualist's problem of interaction.

-- The problem of interaction is to describe how our bodies and minds could interact, if they are two independent substances.

-- "Theoretical shuttlecocks" Ryle

-- Why does the mind get drunk when the body does the drinking?
+- Descartes is a dualist: minds and bodies are distinct kinds of substances. - Two monists are on our schedule. - Thomas Hobbes - ► Baruch (Benedict) Spinoza. - Monism is motivated largely by the dualist's problem of interaction. - The problem of interaction is to describe how our bodies and minds interact if they are two independent substances. - "Theoretical shuttlecocks" Ryle - Why does the mind get drunk when the body does the drinking?